The Stress and Vitamin B Connection (+ 5 Incredible Vitamin B Health Benefits!)

 In addition to fighting stress and supporting your brain health, vitamin B health benefits also include elevating your mood!
 In fact, a 2015 study on 58 adults revealed that supplementing with a multivitamin containing high amounts of vitamin B for four weeks resulted in lower levels of homocysteine (high levels are commonly associated with depressed mood) and significantly improved mood.

 In fact, did you know that depleted levels of vitamins B6, B12, and B9 (or folate) cause elevations in homocysteine, which can also cause high blood pressure?
-As a result, I’ve found that in addition to boosting their moods, many of my patients have been able to come off of their blood pressure medicine once they start taking B vitamins!
+As a result, I’ve found that in addition to boosting their moods, many of my patients have been able to come off of their blood pressure medication once they start taking B vitamins!
 How amazing is that?

 5. Supports hormone and cholesterol production

 Finally, vitamin B health benefits also extend to supporting hormone and cholesterol production within your body.
 And this is especially true in relation to cortisol, the “stress hormone.”
 Remember that when you’re experiencing stress, your adrenal glands respond by releasing more cortisol.
 Interestingly, a 2016 review found that B vitamins help to manage cortisol levels by supporting GABA production.
 (GABA is the neurotransmitter your brain releases to calm your body in times of stress.)
-It’s also been shown to support healthy cholesterol production by raising your HCL.
+It’s also been shown to support healthy cholesterol production by raising your HDL.

 - When you’re experiencing stress, your body burns through more B vitamins.
 As a result, you end up deficient and miss out on all the vitamin b health benefits your body needs.